ricoberger/Alertmanager/README.md

 ## Usage

+Download the latest release of the Alertmanager for macOS from the [releases](https://github.com/ricoberger/Alertmanager/releases) page.
+Unpack the downloaded ZIP file and start the app.

+During the first start a file called `.alertmanager.json` will be created in you home directory.
+Right click on the symbol of the Alertmanager for macOS in the status bar and choose `Open Configuration`.
+This will open the configuration file in your default editor.
+After you have adjusted the configuration right click on the symbol again and choose `Reload Configuration`.

-Create a new file called `.alertmanager.json` in your home directory and provide a configuration for the Alertmanager app.
-An example config can be found in the following code block.
+An example configuration can be found in the following code block.
 For all available options take a look at the [configuration](#configuration) section.

 ```json
 {